Tiiiger/SGC/README.md

 ### Acknowledgement
 This repo is modified from [pygcn](https://github.com/tkipf/pygcn), and [FastGCN](https://github.com/matenure/FastGCN).

+We thank *Deep Graph Library* team for helping providing a reference implementation of SGC and benchmarking SGC in *Deep Graph Library*.
-We thank Matthias Fey, author of *PyTorch Geometric* for his help on providing a reference implementation of SGC within *PyTorch Geometric*.
+We thank Matthias Fey, author of *PyTorch Geometric*, for his help on providing a reference implementation of SGC within *PyTorch Geometric*.